MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample4.md

 ## Steps to Do

 ### Develop Your Network
 We will start the example by creating an overlay again.
 Add the following modules and connect them as shown.
-Select a *Threshold* and a *Comparison Operator* for the module `Threshold` as in the previous example.
-The module `SoView2D` converts the image into a scene object.
+Select a <field>Threshold</field> and a <field>Comparison</field> operator for the module `Threshold` as in the previous example.
+The module `SoView2D` converts the image slice(s) into a texture.
 The image as well as the overlay is rendered and displayed by the module `SoRenderArea`.

 ![SoRenderArea](images/tutorials/visualization/V4_01.png "SoRenderArea")